 Distal: Two groups of muscles insert on the distal radius.
 The pronator quadratus exerts a pronating force.
 The brachioradialis and abductor pollicis also produce deforming forces, depending on the location of the fracture.
 Of these, the brachioradialis exerts the predominant displacing force.

 The muscle attachments of the forearm act to predict displacement of radius fractures.
 A. The supinator muscle supinates, the bicep muscle flexes, and the pronator teres and pronator quadratus muscles pronate.
 A fracture of the proximal radius at location 1 will result in a supinated and flexed proximal fragment and a pronated distal fragment.
-When the fracture is distal to the pronator teres insertion at location 2, the proximal fragment will ...
+When the fracture is distal to the pronator teres insertion at location 2, the ...